na-trium-144/falling-nikochan/README.md

         pnpm run nbuild && pnpm run swbuild
         ```
 * Service Worker
+    * Usually you should not do this when developing frontend or backend.
+It is complicated to remove service worker from your browser once installed.
     * Build frontend and service worker
     ```sh
     pnpm run nbuild && pnpm run swbuild